dwyl/learn-tdd/README.md

 in them than they expect ...
 They don't understand why because they only hire _trust-worthy_ people to re-stock the machines.

-One day the Vending Machine Co decide to hire _you_ to review the code in the `getChange` calculator and you discover the _**rogue**_ programmer trick!
+One day the Vending Machine Company decide to hire _you_ to review the code in the `getChange` calculator and you discover the _**rogue**_ programmer trick!

 Every time the _**rogue**_ programmer inserts £13.37 into _any_